Heuriger: Atmosphere

 A Heuriger is prized both for the charms of what it offers and its limitations.
 Each Heuriger is only open briefly, usually 2 or 3 weeks during a four-month season in the fall, although it may reopen again later in the season when more wine has been produced.
-It serves only its own wine, and but a limited selection of food as an evening meal, generally local, homemade products offered as small dishes such as Liptauer spread, various meat or sausage and Semmel combinations, or cheese boards.
+It serves only its own wine, and a limited selection of food as an evening meal, generally local, homemade products offered as small dishes such as Liptauer spread, various meat or sausage and Semmel combinations, or cheese boards.

 Typical drinks found at Heurigen include Sturm, a partially fermented wine sold at the beginning of fall that still contains a fair amount of grape, and Gruner Veltliner, which is one of the most popular types of Austrian wine.
 Almdudler and Gespritzer are also commonly found at modern Heurigen.
 Lucky patrons will sometimes find Eiswein to enjoy with dessert.

 Heurigen indicate that they are open and guests welcome by displaying a handful of conifer or fir twigs bound in a circular Buschen hung above the entrance door.
 Until the 20th century, it was customary for guests to bring along their own food when enjoying wine at a Heuriger.
 To make an establishment more profitable, in many places the tavern was leased to other winemakers (Winzer in German), known as Winzerstuben.

 Gemütlichkeit shared among a throng enjoying young wine, simple food, and traditional music is one of the greatest appeals of a Heuriger.
 As a result, many establishments elsewhere, such as in Vienna, are made to look like Heurigen but in fact are licensed restaurants selling wines from outside sources; these even serve beer and coffee, unthinkable at an authentic Heuriger.